roonie007/react-sfc/packages/vite-plugin/README.md

 ## Getting Started

 To get started with React SFC, you need to install the plugin and configure it in your Vite project.
-Once set up, you can start creating components using the `.rc` file extension.
+Once set up, you can start creating components using the `.react` file extension.

 ### Example Component